 On December 2, 2021, The Merge officially became the most expensive NFT ever sold, with over 30,000 collectors pitching together for $91.8 million.

 In January 2022, the company disclosed that it was worth $13.3bn (£9.8bn) following an investment of $300m.
-The platform boasts a wide range of collections from beginners through to the mega-collection like Azuki, BEANZ, Otherdeed, Moonbirds, and many others.
+The platform boasts a wide range of collections from beginners through to mega-collections like Azuki, BEANZ, Otherdeed, Moonbirds, and many others.
 More recently they announced that Solana will be added (currently in beta) in addition to already supporting Ethereum and Polygon (gasless).

-Tech Startup Sky Mavis, developers of Axie Infinity (an NFT-based online video game), recently disclosed that Axie Infinity lost $625 million in a recent cyber attack.
+Tech Startup Sky Mavis, developers of Axie Infinity (an NFT-based online video game), recently disclosed that Axie Infinity lost $625 million in a recent cyber-attack.

 Such dangers are common in the crypto sector.